keyz/lambda.ly/README.md

 A Scheme interpreter in JavaScript.
 Available at [http://lambda.ly](http://lambda.ly).

 ## TODO
-1. Rewrite the `eval` function to apply a substitution model of evaluation.
+1. Rewrite the `eval` function to apply the substitution model of evaluation.
 2. A hygienic macro system.
 3. Cons cells visualization.